 Penalties for Second Degree Murder

-Under Florida's 10-20-Life law, a person who uses a Firearm to commit Second Degree Murder must be sentenced to a minimum-mandatory prison sentence of 25 years.
+Under Florida's 10-20-Life law, a person who uses a Firearm to commit Second Degree Murder must be sentenced to a mandatory minimum sentence of 25 years in prison.

 Defenses to Second Degree Murder

 The killing of a human being is excusable, and therefore lawful, under any one of the following three circumstances: